 YouTube

 Load video

-There was a gap of 15 years in Malta’s participation in the Eurovision Song Contest from 1976 to 1990.
-When they returned in 1991 with “Could it be” by Paul Giordimaina and Georgina, they achieved a good 6th place, and since then, they have consistently reached good positions.
-Out of 33 participations, Malta has reached the Top 10 14 times, giving them a statistical chance of around 41% to reach a Top 10 position.
-The chance of Malta reaching the Grand Final is about 50/50.
+Malta’s journey in the Eurovision Song Contest saw a significant hiatus from 1976 to 1990.
+However, upon their return in 1991 with „Could it be“ by Paul Giordimaina and Georgina, they secured a commendable 6th place, marking a strong comeback.
+Since then, Malta has consistently achieved notable positions.
+With 33 participations, they have landed in the Top 10 an impressive 14 times, giving them a statistical likelihood of approximately 39% to secure a Top 10 position.
+Furthermore, Malta’s chances of reaching the Grand Final hover around 50/50, showcasing their consistent presence and competitiveness in the contest.

+YouTube